northle/docs/src/docs/basics/views.md

 # Views

 Northle comes with handy built-in view template engine.
-View templates in your app are placed in `/views` directory and have the `*.html` extension.
+View templates in your app are placed in `/views` directories inside modules and have the `*.html` extension.

 ## Templates